15 best knowledge management software and tools for 2023

-When the business expands, there are more employees, more docs, more slide decks, more customers…you get the picture.
-The growth process can be chaotic, as companies try to organize their information and resources.
-That’s when knowledge management tools can help.
+The growth process can be chaotic as companies try to organize their information and resources.
+And that’s where knowledge management tools can help.

-In this post, we’ll explain what knowledge management tools are and how to use them, and we’ll provide a list of the best knowledge management platforms.
-Let’s get started!
+In this post, we’ll explain what knowledge management tools are, and how to use them, and we’ll take a look at the best knowledge management platforms.
+Keep reading to learn more.

 What is a knowledge management tool?

-A knowledge management tool can be any digital tool that stores information, keeps it organized, and allows users to search and interact with it.
+A knowledge management tool stores information, keeps it organized, and allows users to search and interact with it.
 Organizations use them to share information both externally and internally.
-A knowledge management tool can also be a learning management tool, a customer relationship management tool or simply a knowledge base.
+A knowledge management tool can also work as a learning management tool, a customer relationship management tool, or simply a knowledge base.

 Why are more companies investing in knowledge management software?